I rely on Logitech webcams with a long range panoramic capability and various angled keyboard views, including a DIRECT KEYBOARD overhead as below.

 LONGER side view of piano

 For a pedal close-up, I activated my C920HD1080 with a floodlight beside my feet.
 It afforded an opportunity to graphically demonstrate legato pedaling.
 (You can see the student’s upright piano, and my pedal shown in the lower left box.)
 She had the full screen view of my foot on the pedal.
 We are working on “In the Church” by Tchaikovsky which requires sensitive, clear pedaling.
 A webcam attached to a nearby music stand can also be angled in such a way to provide a view of the hands on the keyboard and the pedal activation.
 (The teacher should experiment with various uses of the webcam and its flexibility)

 For sound clarity, the Yeti mic is my preference over the Mac’s internal mic, and it’s an option on SKYPE and FACE TIME.
-(Note that I use the INTERNAL mic setting when I’m on a FACE TIME transmitted lessons which seems to eliminate ECHOES.
 For Skype, I tend to rely on the Yeti mic which is Mac compatible.
-If I record tutorials for students on Quicktime, I use the Yeti Mic.)
+If I record tutorials for students on Quicktime, I use the Yeti Mic option.

 Here’s an adult student’s keyboard view beamed in from UK.
 She has the single panoramic perspective.
 She puts her Mac Air by the end block of her upright piano.

-Having the three-cam option (if not more) improves the quality of web-transmitted lessons, benefiting both student and teacher.
+Having the multi-cam option improves the quality of web-transmitted lessons, benefiting both student and teacher.

 An effective side view to demonstrate trills and various light wrist dips for SHAPING them: